xcube-dev/xcube/README.md

     Options:
       -a, --address ADDRESS  Service address.
 Defaults to 'localhost'.
-      -p, --port PORT        Port number where the service will listen on.
+      --port PORT            Port number where the service will listen on.
                              Defaults to 8080.
       --prefix PREFIX        Service URL prefix.
 May contain template patterns such as "${version}" or "${name}".
 For example